aerogear/mobile-services-installer/README.md

 * `oc` client v3.11

 ## Installation
+0. Clone this repository using git and cd into the directory (run `git clone https://github.com/aerogear/mobile-services-installer; cd mobile-services-installer`)

 1. Make sure you are targeting OpenShift instance with installed Ansible Service Broker (run `oc projects` and search for `openshift-automation-service-broker` or `openshift-ansible-service-broker`)
 2. Run the installation playbook: